By Mary Cucarola – 7/8/18

 Self-care is the act of making our needs a priority.
 Seeking outside support is a part of self-care and treating ourselves well.

 We can’t be helpful to our loved ones if we are sick and stressed out constantly.
 Stress from living with addiction can cause both physical and mental health conditions like depression, anxiety, obesity, heart disease, cancer, and a reduced immune system.
 So, we have to attend to both our physical and mental health, and let’s not forget our spiritual health, too.
-Healthy living is both a discipline and an art, and most importantly, a path to peace within ourselves, no matter our circumstances.

 Here are several acts of self-care that eventually helped me and have helped many others to cope, too.
 I didn’t do them all at once – that would be exhausting.